grousewood-games/solforge/docs/rules.md

 - `Battle Bark`: Lets you turn on or off the battle sound.
 - `90% Size`: Will shrink the UI by 10%.
 Useful to make the app fit on tablets with `4:3` aspect ratio.
 - `Big Cards`: Shows larger card images when viewing the card details.
 Turning off will reduce the amount of data requested by the game.

+You can also select a different game playmat here.
+The classic 5 are provided, but the game colour schemes tend to work best with the default `Uterra` background.

 ## Turn Structure